jessecambon/tidygeocoder/README.md

 ## Introduction

 Tidygeocoder makes getting data from geocoder services easy.
-Both *forward geocoding* (providing addresses to obtain geographic coordinates) and *reverse geocoding* (providing geographic coordinates to obtain addresses) are supported.
-All results are returned in [tibble format](https://tibble.tidyverse.org/) and the supported geocoder services are listed below.
+A unified interface is provided for the geocoder services listed below.

+**Features:**

+-   Both **forward geocoding** (addresses -&gt; coordinates) and **reverse geocoding** (coordinates -&gt; addresses) are supported.
+-   All results are returned in [tibble](https://tibble.tidyverse.org/) (dataframe) format.
-Batch geocoding (geocoding multiple addresses or coordinates per query) is used by default if supported by the geocoder service when multiple inputs (addresses or coordinates) are provided.
-Duplicate, missing/NA, and blank input data is handled elegantly - only unique inputs are passed to geocoder services, but the rows in the original data are preserved by default.
+-   **Batch geocoding** (geocoding multiple addresses or coordinates in a single query) is used by default if supported by the geocoder service when multiple inputs (addresses or coordinates) are provided (with some noted exceptions for services with slower batch geocoding).
+-   Duplicate, missing/NA, and blank input data is handled elegantly - only unique inputs are submitted in queries to geocoder services, but the rows in the original data are preserved by default.

-Some useful references:
+**References:**

 -   [Blog posts on
     tidygeocoder](https://jessecambon.github.io/tag/tidygeocoder) for